 The fraudster will ask them to confirm personal details, like postcode and names and then demanding an amount be paid to them immediately.
 If the victim protests the fraudster will have a series of worrying explanations at the ready to convince people, this is a real threat.
 A number of complaints from victims, details how they are then told that police will be despatched to their address immediately if they do not comply with making an immediate payment.

 Many vulnerable people have fallen victim to this scam over the previous six months and persuaded into handing over their bank account and credit card details. £1,000’s are then taken from individual victim’s accounts and filtered through various bank accounts abroad.
-Another reason the calls seem so legitimate is because the fraudsters use technology known as Spoofing, which enables them to display the legitimate number for HMRC to the caller.
+Another reason the calls seem so legal is because the fraudsters use technology known as Spoofing, which enables them to display the legitimate number for HMRC to the caller.

 How HMRC are tackling the problem